chiselstrike/chiselstrike/docusaurus/docs/Intro/endpoints.md

 project evolves in complexity you may find yourself needing custom business logic and endpoints that don't fit neatly into REST workflows.

-ChiselStrike allows each `endpoint` file to export a default method that takes a [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object as a parameter, and returns a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response).
+ChiselStrike allows each `endpoint` file to export a default method that takes a `ChiselRequest`, a subclass of [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) with a few convenience fields added, as a parameter, and returns a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response).
 You can then add whatever logic you want.

 This is a lower level mechanism and is pretty raw -- we are working on syntax features that will make this much more powerful.